aimedvedeva/St.GeorgeClassifier/README.md

       Note: before running the code you should place desired images in _predict_ folder
 2. Choose other parameters.
 See the description in `config.yaml`

-# How to lunch tensorboard
+# How to launch tensorboard

 1. open cmd
 2. go to the `project folder/venv/Scripts`, activate venv